 Description: SOLV Cleanup at Nadaka Nature Park.
 Removing invasives and trash in the 10 acre forested portion of the park.
 Preparing for Community Festival...Read More »

 A big thank you to Metro Councilor Shirley Craddick for writing such a great article about Nadaka Nature Park for The Intertwine.
-Councilor Craddick has been a big supporter of Nadaka going back to when she...Read More »
+Councilor Craddick has been a big supporter of Nadaka going back to when she was a City Councilor in Gresham....Read More »

 Jane Van Dyke, Executive Director of the Columbia Slough Watershed Council and Lee Dayfield, Friends of Nadaka appeared on the MetroEast Community Hotline recently to talk about the Nadaka Nature Park & Garden Project....Read More »